-Our Board of Directors believes that equity incentives are important tools in motivating the performance of our officers, employees and directors.
+Our Board believes that equity incentives are important tools in motivating the performance of our officers, employees and directors.
 We believe our success depends largely upon our ability to attract, retain and motivate the highly skilled talent and personnel we need and expect to make important contributions to our business.
 We accomplish this by providing our employees with meaningful equity ownership opportunities.
 The life sciences market is highly competitive, and our results are largely attributable to the talents, expertise, efforts and dedication of our employees.
-Our compensation program, including the granting of equity compensation, is the primary means by which we attract and recruit new employees, as well as retain our most experienced and skilled employees.
-In this labor market, we are often competing for highly-skilled talent with many companies that have evergreen provisions in their equity incentive plans which provide for annual additions of new shares eligible for grant to current and prospective future employees.
+Our compensation program, including the granting of equity compensation, is a crucial way we not only attract and recruit new employees, but also how we retain our most experienced and skilled employees.
+We are often competing for highly-skilled talent with many companies that have evergreen provisions in their equity incentive plans, which provide for annual additions of new shares eligible for grant to current and prospective future employees.
 We do not have an evergreen provision in our equity plan that provides for an annual increase of new shares to grant and, as such, we are required to request Shareholders to approve a total share pool that will sustain our equity incentive program, and this request is intended to do so.
-We project this share request, if approved, will sustain our equity program for at least the next year and this request should be viewed by Shareholders in that very important context.
+We project this share request, if approved, will sustain our equity program for at least the next three years and this request should be viewed by Shareholders in that very important context.